shanenbe/N-of-1-Experimentation/README.md

 ## Configuring tasks
 The probably most important part in the experiment definition is the task configuration.
 Before the experiment is executed, the lambda function will be invoked with a task-object.
-However, the lambda method will be invoked in a different order than how it appears in the experiment (since ordering is later on -- right before the experiment -- ramdonized).
+However, the lambda method will be invoked in a different order than how it appears in the experiment (since ordering is later on -- right before the experiment -- randomized).
 The consequence is, that some parts of the task object (such as the field task_number_in_execution) are not yet initialized.
 The following methods/fields can be used to